davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 When you introduce a TSO into your product development, the source of truth becomes ambiguous.
 Here's a failure case.

 The Massive Events team is building out a new feature.
+TODO: finish.

+---

 A corollary to the source-of-truth problem is _knowledge limitation_.